KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

 Thanks to Khiops, the usually high cost of data management disappears, and versioning is greatly facilitated.
 In fact, dictionaries encode end-to-end data transformation flows, from user data description, through Auto Feature Engineering, to final target modeling.

-The following sections introduce the syntax required to describe multi-table data in a disctionary file.
-Simple relational shemas are introduced first, and the examples shown become progressively richer.
+The following sections introduce the syntax required to describe multi-table data in a dictionary file.
+Simple relational schemas are introduced first, and the examples shown become progressively richer.

 ### Simple Star Relational Schema